ampleforth/AIPs/AIPs/aip-5.md

 The smart contract upgrade replaces the current linear supply policy with "balanced" sigmoid-shaped curve that:

 #### 1. Limits rates of change away from the origin via horizontal asymptotes.
-This eliminates the [0, 1] vs [1, inf] range problem of heavy-tailed markets.
+This eliminates the [0, 1] vs [1, ∞] range problem of heavy-tailed markets.

 #### 2. Steepens rates of change near the origin.
 When rates of change happen more aggressively near the origin, the network can converge on the price-target more quickly for minor deviations.